davisd50/sparc.cache/README.md

 interface.
 The interface is simple...it needs to supply a __call__() method that returns the string key name.

-Configuration
+Registration
 ----------------
 We've now created classes that represent information in its pre and post cached state, and also a mapper for the two states.
 Things are about to get interesting.
-Before we move forward, we will configure the ZCA registry with both our components above and also components that are available in sparc (defined in the various *.zcml files in the framework).

-    >>> from sparc.common import Configure
-    >>> import sparc.cache
-    >>> Configure([sparc.cache])

-We now have populated the global ZCA registry with all available components in the sparc.cache package.
-It's a good start, but we also need to register the ICachableItemMapper adapter implementation components above.
-Remember, registration allows these components to be looked up via ZCA calls.
+Before we move forward, we'll add the myItemCacheMapper() component into the ZCA registry to allow interface-based lookups.

     >>> from zope.component import getGlobalSiteManager
     >>> gsm = getGlobalSiteManager()